 Spread: 40 feet

 A tall rounded shade tree that's fast growing, tolerant of the worst growing conditions and seedless; somewhat susceptible to disease and wind damage, has an aggressive root system, so don't plant near houses; makes a great windbreak or quick shade tree

-Assiniboine Poplar has green foliage throughout the season.
+Assiniboine Poplar has rich green deciduous foliage on a tree with an oval habit of growth.
 The large heart-shaped leaves turn yellow in fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Assiniboine Poplar is a deciduous tree with a shapely oval form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.